Former Binance CEO CZ sentenced to four months

 See the scale of US pro-Palestinian university protests

 Once considered the most powerful person in the cryptocurrency industry, Zhao, known as “CZ,” is the second major crypto boss to be sentenced to prison after Sam Bankman-Fried.
-In March, Bankman-Fried received 25 years behind bars for stealing $8bn from customers of his now-bankrupt FTX exchange.
+In March, Bankman-Fried received 25 years behind bars for stealing eight billion dollars from customers of his now-bankrupt FTX exchange.

 Zhao pleaded guilty in November to one count of failing to take required anti-money-laundering measures and stepped down as Binance agreed to pay $4.3bn to settle related allegations.